raDiesle/backbone.js-jquerymobile-boilerplate-template/readme.md

 I disagree.
 With handlebars.js to render a page-template takes usually less than 3 ms.
 It's only one DOM-access to insert the generated HTML.

-With jquery mobile I prefer to have a handlebars.js template per page. template code can be reused by partials.
+With jquery mobile it's a good idea to have one template per page/view. template code can be reused by partials.

 So, by convention over configuration, template ids look like:
 "template_"+pageID
 where the JQM page will be automatically generated and inserted into the DOM.

+### Settings

-### jquery mobile init properties
+#### jquery mobile init properties
 To support right behavior in e.g. navigation and use default backbone.js routing, these are my preferred properties:

 ```javascript